 - No 4-barrel intake manifolds.

-- Carb should be stock and unmodified.
-Note: Choke may be removed.
+- Carb must be stock and unmodified.
+Note: Choke may be removed but not choke horn.

 - FLYWHEEL, CLUTCH, TRANSMISSION, REAR AXLE ASSEMBLY

 - STOCK STEEL STICK SHIFT FLYWHEEL ONLY.
 NO ALUMINUM OR ANY OTHER TYPE.

 - Relocation of shifting mechanism is permissible.
 Any stock OEM transmission allowed.
 No five-speed transmission allowed.
 No in and out boxes.
 Stock type clutches only.

 - If running automatic transmission must have liquid filled torque converter.